Video Details

 Glenn A. van As, BSc, DMD

-Glenn van As graduated from the University of British Columbia located in Vancouver.
-He is in full time private practice with an emphasis on laser and microscopic dent...
+Dr. Glenn van As graduated from the University of British Columbia (D.M.D.) in 1987.
+He is in full time private general practice and acted as a part time assistant cli...

 [read more]